Understanding “No-Fault” Divorce in California

 Speak with Attorney Wail Sarieh about Filing a No-Fault Divorce

-If your marriage is at the end of its life, Orange County attorney Wail Sarieh can help you file for no-fault divorce.
+If your marriage is at the end of its life, Orange County family law attorney Wail Sarieh can help you file for no-fault divorce.
 To schedule your free 30-minute initial consultation, contact Sarieh Law today.